 The ancient Book of Kells is a famous illuminated manuscript with details and illustrations written in 800 AD.
 At the library, you’ll find an impressive exhibition of this popular attraction.

-A guided tour of the Book of Kells is a great way to learn more about this treasured attraction and avoid the crowds at Trinity College Library.
+A guided Book of Kells tour is a great way to learn more about this treasured attraction and avoid the crowds at Trinity College Library.
 You’ll learn about the meanings and symbolism behind the alluring artistry from an expert guide.

 In addition to the fascinating history, the library is a popular spot to get those Instagram-worthy pictures.
 Exploring the captivating Old Library will make you feel as if you’re in Hogwarts, and the impressive book collection is a haven for bookworms.